Care experience

 Interview

-All applicants must attend an interview as part of the selection process, which includes a group activity and an individual interview.
+All applicants must attend an interview as part of the selection process.
+This includes a group activity and an individual interview.
 Your values, problem solving, and communication skills will be assessed.

 Personal qualities

-We select students based on their knowledge, motivation, experience, values, and behaviours, not just academic ability.
+We select students based on a range of factors, not just academic ability.
+This includes their knowledge, motivation, experience, values, and behaviours.

 You need to demonstrate an ability to: